Homerton College Boat Club

-The Club exists to provide the opportunity for members of Homerton College to row, cox, coach and compete in various rowing events within and outside of Cambridge.
-The Club is open to all members of the College, and most members of HCBC have no prior rowing experience before joining.
-Further, many have rowed for the first time with HCBC and later gone on to row for the University.
-The competitive focus each year is to maintain and improve the Club's positions in May, and Lent, Bumps.
-Wider aims are to increase participation in rowing, to allow members to challenge themselves, test their physical and mental limits, to learn how to develop and improve a team, rowing as crew to the maximum of the collective potential, harnessing those gold-dust experiences of synergy, and above all to have fun and build friendships whilst doing so.
+The Club exists to provide the opportunity for all members of Homerton College to row, cox, coach and compete in various rowing events within and outside of Cambridge.
+The club competes in the May Bumps and Lent Bumps.

 History

 1978-1992: The Beginnings of HCBC and Consistently High Quality W1 Crews

 Homerton College Boat Club first competed in the women's Lent and May Bumps in 1978, four years after the women's bumps divisions commenced in the Mays, and two years after women's racing began in the Lents.
 The first club blades were awarded to W1 and W3 in 1980.
 The highest position attained to date by either HCBC a Women's or Men's crew was achieved by HCBC Women's 1st VIII (W1) reaching second in the Lents Women's First Division in 1986.
 In the May Bumps, the highest position attained by either a Women's or Men's crew was 5th, achieved by W1 in the Women's First Division in 1985.
 Throughout this period of sustained success many Homerton College Boat Club women won University colours in rowing for CUWBC, under the guidance of veteran GB coaches Roger Silk and Ron Needs.
 During this period no men's crew entered the Lent Bumps, and the men of Homerton competed just twice, in 1981 and 1984, earning the first M1 blades in 1984.